Burnley-Fleetwood FA Cup | 01-03-2023 ore 20 | 30 | formazioni | quote | pronostici

-Burnley-Fleetwood (FA Cup, 01-03-2023 ore 20:30 ): formazioni, quote, pronostici (Di martedì 28 febbraio 2023) Burnley, capolista in EFL Championship, e Fleetwood, undicesimo in League One, sono due squadre molto in forma anche se hanno prospettive stagionali molto diverse.
+Burnley-Fleetwood (FA Cup, 01-03-2023 ore 20:30 ): formazioni, quote, pronostici (Di mercoledì 1 marzo 2023) Burnley, capolista in EFL Championship, e Fleetwood, undicesimo in League One, sono due squadre molto in forma anche se hanno prospettive stagionali molto diverse.
 Quella di Vincent Kompany è praticamente già promossa in Premier League, mentre quella dell’ex bandiera del Celtic Scott Brown si trova a -15 dalla zona playoff ed è dunque virtualmente tagliata InfoBetting: Scommesse Sportive e pronostici Leggi su infobetting

 FA Cup 2022/2023, ottavi di finale: programma, date, orari, tv e streamingMercoledì spazio a Southampton - Grimbsy, Burnley - Fleetwood, Manchester United - West Ham, Sheffield - Tottenham.
 Quattro partite saranno trasmesse in diretta esclusiva in Italia su Dazn.
 Martedì ...